RajsJohal/eng99_CICD/README.md

 - Build has same setup as before
 - Build from main branch
 - Build Environment uses SSH agent, eng99.pem key is required to login to EC2 instance
+- Execute shell command to automate:
+    - the ssh login
+    - github repo copy - rsync -avz = -i"eng99.pem" app ubuntu@<OWN-IP-ADDRESS>:/home/ubuntu
-- Execute shell command shoukd automate the ssh login, github repo copy, run the provision file and then npm install, and npm start.
+    - run the provision file
+    - npm install, and npm start
 ![Shell](images/3rdjobshell.PNG)

+## Set up of CI/CD Pipeline of App and DB
+- How to start a pipeline for DB:
+    - Create a new instance on AWS for DB and create security groups to link to Jenkins and the jenkins app instance.
+    - Within jenkins, ssh into DB instance, download the db provisioning file to install mongodb, change the mongod.conf BindIP to 0.0.0.0 by using `cp` to copy a new mongod.conf file
+    - App instance needs the env var `DB_Host="mongodb://DBEC2IP:27017/posts"`

+- 4 Projects total
+    - One for Test
+    - One for merge
+    - One to deploy DB
+    - Last to deploy app

+- 1 Blocker
+    - Cant get posts to load, web page shows cannot GET /posts